Incoming Stanford PhD · Knight-Hennessy Scholar · Space Systems

 HBCU Entrepreneurship Conference

-Panel speaker at the Howard University National HBCU Entrepreneurship Conference (June 2026), sharing the Rooted story and student-led campus technology.
+Panel speaker at the Howard University National HBCU Entrepreneurship Conference (June 2026), sharing how student-led teams can build campus technology with institutional backing.

 June 2026